ppy/osu-wiki/wiki/BanchoBot/en.md

 ![BanchoBot's user card](img/BanchoBot.jpg "BanchoBot's user card")

 BanchoBot is a bot (i.e. a set of commands with automated responses) that assists people in chat by displaying certain information and announcing game-related messages.
-It was programmed by [Echo49](/users/431) and is the host of the [Bancho IRC](/wiki/Internet_Relay_Chat) (Internet Relay Chat).
+It has been programmed by [Echo49](/users/431) and is the host of the [Bancho IRC](/wiki/Internet_Relay_Chat) (Internet Relay Chat).
 BanchoBot also has its own [osu! profile](/users/3) and [Twitter account](https://twitter.com/banchoboat)!

-## BanchoBot Commands
+## Commands

 *For a list of in-game client commands, see: [Chat Console](/wiki/Chat_Console#commands-list)*

 BanchoBot commands start with `!` followed by the command.
 These commands work in-game and in external IRC clients.
-They can be used in multiplayer chat channels and in BanchoBot's PM (private message).
+They can be used in multiplayer chat channels and in BanchoBot's PM (private message) tab.
 If a normal user sends a BanchoBot command in a public chat channel, other users will not see it, but the response will be displayed in a private message from BanchoBot.

-You can also use the `/bb` in-game client command to automatically open a BanchoBot tab and send the command immediately.
+You can also use the `/bb` in-game client command to automatically open a tab with BanchoBot and send the command immediately.

 *Notice: The `SEARCH` command is not included as it is not working.*